-The Defamation Pre Action Protocol is a code of practice which the parties to a dispute should follow when litigation needs to be considered.
-The protocol encourages both parties to disclose information to enable each other to understand their case and to promote the prospect of an early resolution.
-If a claim proceeds to litigation the Court can consider the extent to which the protocol has been followed.
+The protocol encourages parties to disclose information to enable each other to understand their case and to promote the prospect of an early resolution.
+If a claim proceeds to litigation the court can consider the extent to which the protocol has been followed.

 Letter of Claim